lukequinton7/LLM-Agents-Trading/README.md

 The project follows a modular workflow.
 The core steps are:

-1.  **Summarise Data**: Run a summariser agent to process raw news articles into summaries.
+1.  **Summarise and Filter News Articles**: Run a summariser agent to process raw news articles into summaries.
 2.  **Generate Predictions**: Execute the inflation predictor script to create forward-looking macroeconomic signals.
 3.  **Simulate Trades**: Run either `Bond_Trade_1_ARIMA.py` or `Bond_Trade_2_Simple.py` to backtest the trading strategies.
 4.  **Analyse Results**: Use the performance and visualisation scripts to evaluate the outcomes.